jhgaylor/mcp_capabilities_checker/README.md

 The output is presented in YAML format, either to stdout or a specified file.

+> **Note:** Currently, the tool only connects to MCP servers via stdio.
+Support for SSE/HTTP connections is planned for future development.

 ## Installation

 ### Using uv (recommended)